ReactionMechanismGenerator/RMG-Py/documentation/source/users/input.rst

 ==================

 Each species in the network must be specified using a ``species()`` block.
-This includes all unimolecular isomers, bimolecular reactant and products, and the bath gas.
+This includes all unimolecular isomers, bimolecular reactants and products, and the bath gas(es).
 A species that appears in multiple bimolecular channels need only be specified with a single ``species()`` block.

 There are a number of required and optional parameters associated with a species
 block: